iamsayan/wp-last-modified-info/readme.txt

 == Changelog ==

 If you like WP Last Modified Info, please take a moment to [give a 5-star rating](https://wordpress.org/support/plugin/wp-last-modified-info/reviews/?rate=5#new-post).
 It helps to keep development and support going strong.
 Thank you!

+= 1.5.6 =
+Release Date: May 8, 2019

+* Added: A link to hide the notice permanently.

 = 1.5.5 =
 Release Date: May 4, 2019